Brutal Prioritisation: Finding the Real Musts

 How We Do It

-4. Handle dissent smartly - if a debate stalls, turn the backlog item sideways and keep moving.
+3. Handle disagreements - If a debate stalls, turn the backlog item sideways and keep moving.
 Come back later when the context will probably have been clarified.
+If consensus still can't be reached, the Product Owner makes the final call.
+The responsibility for prioritisation sits with them.

 Things to Look Out For